 FAQs About Venous Insufficiency Symptoms

 How to cure chronic venous insufficiency completely?

 The only way to treat chronic venous insufficiency completely is through a minimally invasive procedure that either collapses or seals the underlying diseased saphenous vein.
 This can be done using thermal energy, laser energy, or a medical adhesive.
 In either case, the diseased vein is closed so that the accumulated blood can travel to healthier veins and restore smooth blood circulation.

 What is the treatment for varicose veins?

-    The best treatment procedures for varicose veins are radiofrequency ablation,

-    venaseal, and endovenous laser ablation.
+One of the best treatment procedures for varicose veins are radiofrequency ablation, venaseal, and endovenous laser ablation.

 What are the symptoms of varicose veins?

 Varicose veins can be accompanied by numerous symptoms like leg heaviness, restless leg syndrome, swollen ankles, profuse bleeding, skin diseases, deep vein thrombosis, and various others.